 How to prepare:

-- Ensure that you have a large cash reserve.
 We know this is advice that you will get from any financial planner, unfortunately, we need to keep repeating ourselves because very few people actually equip themselves with the necessary cash reserves during hard times.
-It is our recommendation that an individual have several months worth of living (and business) expenses saved up in a readily available, risk free savings vehicle.
+It is our recommendation that an individual has several months worth of living (and business) expenses saved up in a readily available, risk-free savings vehicle.
 Having a cash reserve will not only allow you to stay afloat in hard times, but it also opens up investment opportunities to purchase discounted assets during times of downturn.
 If cash is king, why does the average person hold very little of it?

-- Do the math.
 Worried that your monthly mortgage payment might double by the time you go to refinance?
 Do the calculations and re-work your cash flow and budget to account for the potential payment increase.
 You can never be too prepared for a financial dry spell.
-Besides those who are prepared can use the downturn to leverage themselves and come out further ahead.
+Those who are prepared can use the downturn to leverage themselves and come out further ahead.

-- Have a plan and the flexibility to change it.
 We like to ensure that all of our clients have an investment plan for their long-term savings.
-Whether these savings are comprised of cash, stocks, bonds, managed money, real estate, or any other investment options, make a plan now on what you intend to keep and sell during potential slowdown.
+Whether these savings are comprised of cash, stocks, bonds, managed money, real estate, or any other investment options, make a plan now on what you intend to keep and sell during a potential slowdown.
 Make a list of potential buyers for assets you might need to part with, because buyers may not be there when you need them.

 Do you worry that you don’t have enough cash saved up, or struggle to determine how much you will need in a case of a downturn?
 Do you want to create an investment plan that will keep you afloat and ahead in a potential economic slowdown?